FORT HOOD REDESIGNATED TO

 Cavazos was born on Jan.
 31, 1929, in Kingsville, Texas, to Mexican American parents, Lauro and Thomasa Quintanilla Cavazos.
 His father was a World War I veteran who later became a ranch foreman of the King Ranch’s Santa Gertrudis division.

 Cavazos grew up during the Great Depression and came of age during World War II.
-Eager to join the Army, he enrolled in the ROTC program at Texas Technical University right out of high school, and was commissioned into the Army right after graduation in 1951.
+Eager to join the Army, he enrolled in the ROTC program at Texas Technical University right out of high school and was commissioned into the Army right after graduation in 1951.

 As the Korean War ended and the Cold War endured, Cavazos continued to serve the nation with distinction.
 During the 1950s and early 1960s, he served as a student in several Army programs for officer development, rising through the ranks and enhancing his skills.
 A sixth generation Texan, he also returned to the ROTC program at Texas Tech for three years as a professor of Military Science.